AguaClara/UASB/Reports and Manuals/summer2018report.md

 ```

-### Biogas Capture System

-## Biogas Capture
+## Biogas Capture System

 As organic waste passes through the sludge blanket portion of the UASB reactor, it is broken down by anaerobic bacteria in a complex biological process that ends with methanogenesis.
 A key product of this process is methane and carbon dioxide, which together are known as biogas.
-This gas has a fairly high energy density, and can be burned for heating similar to propane.
-Capturing this biogas is an important design process for the UASB, as it allows the UASB to produce a valuable product that can provide heating or cooking energy for the communities served by the UASB.
+This gas has a fairly high energy density, and can be burned for heating (just like propane).
+Biogas capture is an important aspect of the UASB design since it allows the UASB to provide a valuable byproduct that can be used to fuel kitchens in the communities served.
+Also, it is important to prevent the release of this biogas into the atmosphere directly since methane is a harmful greenhouse gas.

-This section is broken into two parts.  **Biogas Production Calculations** details our model of biogas production to quantify how much biogas is produced over time.  **Biogas Storage System** details our design of the biogas storage system.
+This section is broken into two parts:  **Biogas Production Calculations** details our model of biogas production to quantify how much biogas is produced over time, and  **Biogas Storage System** details our design of the biogas storage system.

 ### Biogas Production Calculations